Public Health as a Major

 The Public Health degree program is “impacted” which means the number of students who can be admitted to the major is limited.
 Each semester, we offer a competitive opportunity for students already at SJSU to apply to change their major to Public Health.

-Students will be notified of the decision by January 18, 2018
+Students will be notified of the decision to admit to the major by June 11th.

 Criteria for Admission to Health Science